jvanlier/jvanlier.github.io/_posts/2017-07-17-bayesian-room-assignment.markdown

 The green star shows the actual device location, the purple room shows where the measurement was and the text inside the room indicates the room name and the probability that the device is in that room.

 ## Thoughts
-Ok, this shows the desired behavior: we don't immediately assign a device to the latest known room if there's a strong prior belief that this device is somewhere else.
+Alright, this shows the desired behavior: we don't immediately assign a device to the latest known room if there's a strong prior belief that this device is somewhere else.
 But we can still convince it that it did in fact move, after a couple of measurements have been received.
 Much better than the naive solution we've been using so far.

 {::comment}